mfanelli1/Term-Project/project_proposal.md

 ## **Additional Course Content**
-* We would be interested in learning how exactly to proceed with website creating through Python.
+* We would be interested in learning how exactly to proceed with html website creating through Python.